 Flaw #1: Side Pocket Zippers

 For some reason, Osprey designed the side pocket zippers to zip from top to bottom, which I found to be a little difficult when I was wearing the pack and the pocket is loaded with stuff.
-This is a small detail, but an important one to note.
+This is a small detail, but an important one to note on our honest Osprey Skarab review.

 Flaw #2: The Hyrdation Reservoir Design